JMW NATURES IMAGES

 Pink Sponge

 As we moved along the bottom Dan moved about 30 feet away and I found this really nice Pink soft sponge with some other small yellow sponge corals around it.
 It was out on the open bottom and nothing else around it and I thought that it would make a nice image.
-There was still quite a bit of current to deal with so I wrapped my legs around a coral head to anchor me to the bottom…I composed the sponge in the viewfinder and was just about the depress the camera's shutter when….BAMMM! my regulator blew out the second stage o-rings in the seat and now I had about 300 PSI of constant free-flowing air in my mouthpiece.
+There was still quite a bit of current to deal with so I wrapped my legs around a coral head to anchor me to the bottom…I then composed the image in the viewfinder and was just about the press the camera's shutter when….BAMMM!
+My regulator blew out the second stage o-rings in the seat and now I had about 300 PSI of constant free-flowing air in my mouthpiece.

 Dan Diving the Wall